Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 Both shallow and deep bogs increase the DC of Move Silently checks by 2.

+### Undergrowth
-**Undergrowth:** The bushes, rushes, and other tall grasses in marshes function as undergrowth does in a forest (see above).
+The bushes, rushes, and other tall grasses in marshes function as undergrowth does in a forest (see above).
 A square that is part of a bog does not also have undergrowth.

+### Quicksand
-**Quicksand:** Patches of quicksand present a deceptively solid appearance (appearing as undergrowth or open land) that may trap careless characters.
+Patches of quicksand present a deceptively solid appearance (appearing as undergrowth or open land) that may trap careless characters.
 A character approaching a patch of quicksand at a normal pace is entitled to a DC 8 Survival check to spot the danger